 These images used with permission by the College of American Pathologists.

 Laryngeal and hypopharyngeal cancers are two of the main types of cancer in the head and neck region, a grouping called head and neck cancer.
-This section covers both laryngeal cancer and hypopharyngeal cancer together since treatments are often similar; however, these are two separate types of cancer.
+This section covers both laryngeal cancer and hypopharyngeal cancer because treatments are often similar; however, these are two separate types of cancer.
+Go to the Medical Illustrations page to see a drawing of these structures.

 Looking for More of an Overview?